Rex Tillerson: Tenure

-On February 15, 2017, Tillerson embarked on his first overseas trip as Secretary of State, to Bonn, Germany, for a meeting with foreign ministers from the G20.
+On February 15, 2017, Tillerson embarked on his first overseas trip as secretary of state, to Bonn, Germany, for a meeting with foreign ministers from the G20.
 In Bonn, Tillerson had meetings with Foreign Minister Sergey Lavrov of Russia and Foreign Secretary Boris Johnson of the United Kingdom, as well as his counterparts from Italy, Turkey, Saudi Arabia, Oman, and the United Arab Emirates.
 Tillerson urged Russia to withdraw from eastern Ukraine, saying "the United States will consider working with Russia when we can find areas of practical cooperation that will benefit the American people.
 Where we do not see eye to eye, the United States will stand up for the interests and values of America and her allies.
 As we search for new common ground, we expect Russia to honor its commitment to the Minsk agreements and work to de-escalate the violence in Ukraine."
 Tillerson also reaffirmed U.S. commitment to defending South Korea and Japan.

 Tillerson made his first visit to Mexico on February 23, 2017, traveling with Secretary of Homeland Security John F. Kelly.
 When meeting with Secretary of Foreign Affairs Luis Videgaray Caso of Mexico, Tillerson acknowledged differences between the U.S. and Mexico on views of border security, but also acknowledged the need for cooperation in addressing migration, as well as arms trafficking.
 Tillerson recused himself from TransCanada's application for a presidential permit for the proposed Keystone XL pipeline.

 Before the inauguration, Tillerson selected Elliott Abrams to be the U.S. deputy secretary of state.
-In February 2017, they held an interview with President Trump in the Oval Office.
+In February 2017, they interviewed President Trump in the Oval Office.
 There, Tillerson contradicted the president's criticism of the Foreign Corrupt Practices Act, advising Trump of Exxon's success in refusing a bribe demand by Yemen's oil minister.
 The next day, Fox News criticized Abrams, and Tillerson soon told Abrams he would not be nominated.